SmartlyDressedGames/Unturned-Docs/items/tool-asset.rst

 Tool Assets
 ===========

-Tools are a type of useable.
-The specific function of a tool significantly depends on the ``Useable`` property.
+Tools are created from the ItemToolAsset class.
+Their functionality depends on the configured ``Useable`` property.

 This inherits the :ref:`ItemAsset <doc_item_asset_intro>` class.